-Urbanizing the Suburbs: Retail’s Role in Reshaping the Landscape
+Urbanizing the Suburbs: Retail’s Role in Reshaping Boston’s Landscape

 Over the past decade, urbanization has emerged as one of the most impactful trends to hit the real estate industry.
 This trend, embodied by the live-work-play concept, has been embraced by all demographic cohorts, from millennials to baby boomers and even retirees.
 While the impact has been most visible in the urban core, Boston’s suburbs are also being transformed, and the inclusion of pedestrian-oriented retail into new and existing projects is playing the integral role.
 Modernized, high-traffic retail concepts now provide the coveted ability to work, shop, dine and entertain with the same convenience of downtown while being proximate to the region’s top bedroom communities.